Knowledge-Graph-Hub/kg-chat/README.md

 3. **QnA**: Ask questions about the data.
     ```shell
-    kg qna "your question here"
+    kg qna "how many nodes do we have here?"
     ```

 4. **Chat**: Start an interactive chat session.